 We utilize a number of estimates in accounting for our TrueBlue® customer loyalty program, or TrueBlue®.
 We record a liability for the estimated incremental cost of outstanding points earned from JetBlue purchases that we expect to be redeemed.
-This liability was \$30 million and \$24 million as of December 31, 2016 and 2015, respectively.
+This liability was \$37 million and \$30 million as of December 31, 2017 and 2016, respectively.
 The estimated cost includes incremental fuel, insurance, passenger food and supplies, inflight entertainment and reservation costs.
-We adjust this liability, which is included in air traffic liability, based on points earned and redeemed, points that will ultimately go unused, or breakage, changes in the estimated incremental costs associated with providing travel and changes in the TrueBlue® program.
+We adjust this liability, which is included in air traffic liability, based on points earned and redeemed, points that will ultimately go unused, or breakage, changes in the estimated incremental costs associated with providing travel and changes in the

+TrueBlue® program.
 Customers earn points based on the value paid for a trip rather than the length of the trip and never expire.
 In addition, there is no longer an automatic generation of a travel award once minimum award levels are reached, but instead the points are maintained in the account until used by the member.
 Customers can pool points between small groups of people, branded as Family PoolingTM.
-We believe Family PoolingTM did not have a material impact on the annual breakage calculation.
 Periodically we evaluate our assumptions for appropriateness, including comparison of the cost estimates to actual costs incurred as well as the expiration and redemption assumptions to actual experience.
 Changes in the minimum award levels or in the lives of the awards would also require us to reevaluate the liability, potentially resulting in a significant impact in the year of change as well as in future years.